QuantEcon/lecture-python-intro/lectures/heavy_tails.md

 ### Wealth

-Here is a plot of the upper tail of the wealth distribution.
+Here is a plot of the upper tail (top 500) of the wealth distribution.

-The data is from the Forbes billionaires list.
+The data is from the Forbes Billionaires list in 2020.

 ```{code-cell} ipython3
 :tags: [hide-input]